-First there is the tremendous waste of time and resources: Americans spend $200Bn every year on home furnishings, yet a deplorable 10M tons of furnishings (!) end up in landfills every year.
+Oliver is reinventing the $200Bn US furnishings industry, which in its current form constitutes a shocking waste of time and resources: 10M tons of furnishings (!) end up in landfills every year.
 The IKEA-led disposable furniture trend has only exacerbated this phenomenon, as has the reality that today’s young professional might move once every 12–18 months between college and buying their first home.

-Next, human beings want humane design.
+Oliver believes that when people shop for furnishings, what they really want is a home that reflects humane design and beauty.
 In a world of Instagram and HGTV, we all want spaces that feel great, work together harmoniously, and feel like they were designed by someone competent rather than foraged from former roommates.
 But most of us are really not that skilled at putting all that together.

 Plus furniture and accessories are a big pain logistically.
 Assembly?
 Waiting 8 weeks for a sofa to be delivered only to realize it isn’t quite what you wanted?
 Trip after trip to the store?
-My wife and I spent 5 years decorating a 1-bedroom apartment that never *quite* got finished, and of the pain of so many weekends spent rug shopping.
+My wife and I spent 5 years decorating a 1-bedroom apartment that never *quite* got finished, and boy did we feel the pain of many weekends spent rug shopping.
 This industry in many ways is organized to deliver consumer frustration.

 Enter Oliver Space.
 They see a chance to make our living easy with: